kaltura/knowledge-center-ng/documentation/Knowledge/javascript-api-kaltura-media-players.md

 <span class="mce-heading-2">Caching the Player Object in a Global Variable</span>

-Cache a reference to the player object inside a global variable using the following syntax:{syntaxhighlighter brush: jscript;fontsize: 100; first-line: 1; }window.kdp = document.getElementById(player_id);{/syntaxhighlighter}
+Cache a reference to the player object inside a global variable using the following syntax:{% highlight javascript %}window.kdp = document.getElementById(player_id);{% endhighlight %}

 When you place a reference to the player object inside a variable, you do not need to query the document object model (DOM) each time you do something with the player, such as adding or removing event listeners.